jlevy/og-equity-compensation/README.md

   - ☝️ You’ll also hear the term
     [**founders’ stock**](http://www.alleywatch.com/2013/08/what-is-founders-stock-legally/), which is
     ([usually](https://lsvp.wordpress.com/2008/09/15/what-entrepreneurs-need-to-know-about-founders-stock/))
-    common stock allocated at a company’s formation.
+    common stock allocated at a company’s formation, but otherwise doesn’t have any different rights from other common stock.
 - 🄳 Preferred stock usually has a
   [**liquidation preference (or preference)**](http://www.investopedia.com/terms/l/liquidation-preference.asp), meaning the preferred stock owner will be paid before the common stock owners upon